tammymakesthings/tsrails/README.md

 Version History
 ---------------
+- 1.1.2 - 2010 Nov 19 - Change .rvmrc template to use Rails 1.9.2-head, and
+  update a few things in the Gemfile
 - 1.1.1 - 2010 Nov 11 - Prepare test DB after installing Clearance, change `RAILS_ROOT` to
   `::Rails.root.to_s`
 - 1.1.0 - 2010 Nov 11 - Fixed various bugs in the code generation
 - 1.0.6 - 2010 Nov 10 - Fixed a bug with autotest failing